realJeremySun/first-web-game-lb4/blog/2019-06-05-building-an-online-game-with-loopback-4-pt4.md

 }
 ```

-As you can see, this required `ViewAnyUser` permission.
+As you can see, this requires `ViewAnyUser` permission.

-You can check my controllers at [here](https://github.com/gobackhuoxing/first-web-game-lb4/tree/part4/firstgame/src/controllers)
+You can check my controllers [here](https://github.com/gobackhuoxing/first-web-game-lb4/tree/part4/firstgame/src/controllers)

 ### Applying This to Your Own Project

 In this episode, we covered how to combine your self-defined authorization strategies and services with `@loopback/authentication` and how to apply it to your API.

-You can always design your own authorization strategies and services based on your project need.
-For example, you may want to have hash password services, so that you don't need to directly save users password in database.
-[Here](https://github.com/strongloop/loopback4-example-shopping/blob/master/packages/shopping/src/services/hash.password.bcryptjs.ts) is an example for how to implement hash password.
+You can always design your own strategies and services based on your project need.
+For example, you may want to have a password hashing service, so that you don't directly save a user's raw password in the database.
+[Here](https://github.com/strongloop/loopback4-example-shopping/blob/master/packages/shopping/src/services/hash.password.bcryptjs.ts) is an example of how to implement a password hashing service.

 ### What's Next?